-It is Partners Capital's policy to aggregate or block-trade transactions on behalf of Clients where it allows for a more timely and efficient execution, or reduces overall commissions charged to Clients, provided that no Client is favoured over another.
+It is Partners Capital's policy to aggregate or block-trade transactions on behalf of Clients where it is permitted and allows for a more timely and efficient execution, or reduces overall commissions charged to Clients, provided that no Client is favored over another.
 In these instances, Clients will receive an average share price, and transaction costs will be allocated pro-rata based on the share allotment.